 3. How many sickness days did you take in your last job?

 Questions about sickness, health and disabilities should always be avoided.
-You can only ask about health or disability if there are necessary requirements of the job that can’t be met with reasonable adjustments, you’re finding out if someone needs help taking part in a selection test or interview, of if you’re using ‘positive action’ to recruit a disabled person.
+As an employer in the UK, you can only ask about health or disability if there are necessary requirements of the job that can’t be met with reasonable adjustments, you’re finding out if someone needs help taking part in a selection test or interview, or if you’re using ‘positive action’ to recruit a disabled person.

 Ask instead: “Are there any specific requirements you need in order to perform the job effectively?”